Police corruption: The Central Anticorruption Bureau

-The CBA specialises in the investigation of public officials and legal entities suspected of misconduct and fraudulent behaviour but do not wield the ability to prosecute defendants.
-Therefore, in order to be effective, the CBA exchanges information or evidence to the public prosecutors who possess executive powers.
+The CBA specialises in the investigation of public officials and legal entities suspected of misconduct and fraudulent behaviour but does not wield the ability to prosecute defendants.
+Therefore, in order to be effective, the CBA exchanges information or evidence with the public prosecutors who possess executive powers.
 Moreover, this division of the Polish government has a responsibility that extends from the detection of corruption to crime prevention.
 In order to reduce the occurrence of corruption, the CBA conducts preventive and educational activities with the assistance of non-governmental organisations and financial support from the European Union.
-The efforts to remove corruption have pushed Poland to increase international cooperation as global networking can result in the pooling and exchange of resources and knowledge.
-The Bureau currently has obtained permission from Poland's Prime Minister to cooperate with 50 other countries and 11 international organisations to tackle corruption on both a national and global scale.
+The efforts to remove corruption have pushed Poland to increase international cooperation, as global networking can result in the pooling and exchange of resources and knowledge.
+The Bureau has currently obtained permission from Poland's Prime Minister to cooperate with 50 other countries and 11 international organisations to tackle corruption on both a national and global scale.

-The CBA continues to pursue its anti-corruption goal with its latest project, "Rising of the Anticorruption Training System", whereby over the course of three years from 2013 – 2015, the CBA has been working closely with specialised law enforcements of Lithuania and Latvia.
-The project also consists of international anti-corruption training conferences whereby notable countries such as Norway and Denmark are able to share their high standard practices with Poland.
+The CBA continues to pursue its anti-corruption goal with its latest project, "Rising of the Anticorruption Training System", whereby over the course of three years from 2013 – 2015, the CBA has been working closely with specialised law enforcement agencies of Lithuania and Latvia.
+The project also consists of international anti-corruption training conferences whereby notable countries such as Norway and Denmark are able to share their high-standard practices with Poland.
 Additionally, the project has also taken advantage of technology by launching an e-learning platform that is equipped with anti-corruption education tools and online activities.
 The online platform is a training course designed to educate the general public and Polish working in both the government and business sectors.
 The key objective of this online platform is to provide an easily accessible set of educational tools that increases public awareness of corruption and informs the necessary steps to assist with its prevention and detection.

 European Commission anti-corruption report

 The European Commission provides a report on the level of corruption in each Member State and details the strengths and weaknesses of their anti-corruption policies.
-In the 2014 report on Poland, the European Commission has acknowledged Poland's efforts but criticizes Poland's successive governments for not appropriately prioritising the fight against corruption.
-For instance, Poland has had difficulty establishing anti-corruption policies with its last one having expired in 2009.
-It was only after a few years of domestic and international pressure did the Polish government conduct consultations on a draft 2014-2019 Programme.
+In the 2014 report on Poland, the European Commission acknowledged Poland's efforts but criticized Poland's successive governments for not appropriately prioritising the fight against corruption.
+For instance, Poland has had difficulty establishing anti-corruption policies, with its last one having expired in 2009.
+It was only after a few years of domestic and international pressure that the Polish government conducted consultations on a draft 2014-2019 Programme.

 Similar to the CPI, the European Commission conducts perception surveys and in 2013 found that 82% of Polish respondents believe corruption is prevalent in Poland and that 15% of Polish respondents have encountered bribery over the past 12 months.